We are now offering an enterprise-grade support service for organisations developing and deploying Corda solutions.

 How is the Priority of an incident set?

-The user will propose a priority (based on the descriptions below).
-This will be reviewed by the Support Team and if changes are necessary, this will be discussed with the user.
+The user proposes a priority (based on the descriptions below).
+This is reviewed by the Support Team and if changes are necessary, this is discussed with the user.

 - Priority 1 – where the software is not operational and no workaround is possible, or a workaround exists, but is unacceptable because of the impact on core business activities.
 Error results in the use of the software being severely impacted or completely unavailable and affects most end users

 - Priority 2 – where the software is operational, but its functionality is seriously affected and where implementing a workaround is time consuming and will adversely affect core business activities.
 In addition the error affects most end users